Equipment Used: Nikon N70, Quantaray 28-85mm lens, Kodak Tri-X 400 35mm film

 Recorded by: Unknown

-Recorded by: The Band
+Recorded by: The band

-Prep for upload by Shayne Stacy
+Extract from disc and prep for upload by Shayne

 Please consider making a tax-deductible donation to the Sacramento Music Archive, a 501(c)3 organization